-We have a diverse community of over 10,000 member organisations – a third of the voluntary sector workforce in England.
-We help them thrive in what they do: by providing expert support and advice, by saving them time and money, and by keeping them up to date with the news and developments that affect them.
+We have a diverse community of over 12,500 member organisations – a third of the voluntary sector workforce in England.
+We help them thrive by providing expert support and advice, by saving them time and money, and by keeping them up to date with the news that affects them.

 We’re here to help our members make even more of a difference.

-NCVO started in 1919 as the National Council of Social Services, following a legacy from Edward Vivian Birchall, who died of wounds in France during World War I.
+NCVO started in 1919 as the National Council of Social Service, following a legacy from Edward Vivian Birchall, who died of wounds in France during World War I.

-Since then we have continued to support the sector and speak to government against an ever changing social background.
-Many well-established voluntary organisations started out as projects within NCVO, including Age Concern, Citizens Advice Bureau and Community Matters.
+Since then we have continued to support the sector and speak to government in an ever-changing social context.
+Many established voluntary organisations started out as projects within NCVO, including Age Concern, Citizens Advice Bureau and Community Matters.

-NCVO is governed by a 12-person trustee board and our 50-strong Members' Assembly, which reflects the breadth of NCVO membership across the voluntary sector.
+NCVO is governed by a 12-person trustee board and our 50-strong Members' Assembly, which reflects the breadth of NCVO membership.
 Baroness Tanni Grey-Thompson DBE is the president of NCVO.